-23c AV ESV LSV 23 But he who was of the bondwoman was born after the flesh; but he of the freewoman was by promise.
-23 But the son of the slave was born according to the flesh, while the son of the free woman was born through promise.
-23 But the son by the servant- woman had been born according to the flesh, while the son by the free woman through the promise.
+the bondwoman was slave was born according woman had born after the flesh; but to the flesh, while the son the flesh, ne son by the servant- nad been born according to , while the son by the free hrough the promise.

-"by promise" The ESV and LSV have "through promise".
+&quot;by promise" The ESV and LSV have "through promise".